 I’m just going to say it.
 You can’t do this alone.
 I don’t care if you think you can, you’re wrong.
 We all need support, guidance, education, and help.
 And the most successful brands recognize that and are not afraid to ask for what they need.

-That’s why we launched the StartUp FASHION Community– to connect you to a network of fellow designers who know exactly what you’re going through and can offer feedback, guidance, and lessons learned.
-Join the Community.
+That’s why we launched the StartUp FASHION Membership — to connect you to a network of fellow designers who know exactly what you’re going through and can offer feedback, guidance, and lessons learned.

 Forget to support others.